 If it hasn’t happened already, your Instagram feeds are going to be crammed with friends and strangers posting snaps of their summerific exploits.
 Beach selfies.
 Nights out at a rooftop bar.
 Campfire shenanigans complete with s’mores.

 You don’t want to be left in the dust, do you?
 Do you?
-Then why not give our specially formulated summer hashtags a shot?
+Then why not give these summer hashtags a shot?

 How to Use Hashtags on Instagram